AlfredMichael/Himba-Vision-Public/README.md

 3️ Run the application.

 ### ⚠️ Troubleshooting
-- If you encounter issues running the app, locate the **APK file** in the `build` directory and install it manually.
+- If you encounter issues running the app, locate the **APK file** in the `release` directory and install it manually.

 ## 🎭 Panoptic Segmentation Setup
 To enable **panoptic segmentation**, follow these steps: